g4mm4p4nd4/ViralSynth/README.md

    The dashboard will be available at `http://localhost:3000`.

-The frontend fetches data from the backend’s `/api/generate` endpoint, displays the generated script and production notes, and renders image storyboards.
+The frontend now supports triggering ingestion and strategy analysis in addition to content generation.
 Tailwind CSS is configured in `tailwind.config.js` and global styles are defined in `styles/globals.css`.

 ### Environment Variables